Settlement Agreement Guide

 What must they provide?

 You will have legal rights which an employment lawyer can advise you on.
 The company will usually provide the funding for this as part of the agreement.
 For help to find an employment lawyer who helps with settlement agreements see our partners section to see companies we recommend.
-Further companies can be found in our useful links section.
+Further companies can be found in our free career resources section.

 How to negotiate your settlement agreement